Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Cluster-peer transport trust never substitutes for that signature check.
-Ingress also resolves the proposal signing key to the claimed active-view master `NodeID`; once a validator has a proofed commitment, that signing key is pinned for the remainder of the round even if the live manifest cache changes.
+Ingress also resolves the proposal signing key to the claimed active-view master `NodeID`; once a validator has a proofed commitment, that signing key is pinned against substitution for the remainder of the round.
+Every later contribution still passes the live manifest mapping first.
+A mid-round rotation may therefore make the old key's otherwise matching reveal inadmissible, while the new key cannot replace the proofed commitment; that contributor is omitted and the round may downgrade or fall back rather than retarget authority.

 A commitment qualifies only when it came from proposal sequence zero and has a self-contained proof of the signed `ExtendedPosition`.
 Its value is